JosephTrevorrow/ComputationalLogic/report.md

 command(g(explain_question([Q1,Q2],_,Answer),Answer)) -->[explain,why],sentence1([(Q1:-true),(Q2:-true)]).
 ```

 EQ reasoning is described in Simply Logical (section 7.3).
 The meta-interpreter is modified such that `prove_rb` splits the list of two clauses into two singulars, and runs `prove_rb` again on each.
-Importantly to allow for explanations, Prolexa's `prove_rb` function uses `P0` and `P` to ad rules to an accumulator to be used with `explain_question`.
+Importantly to allow for explanations, Prolexa's `prove_rb` function uses `P0` and `P` to add rules to an accumulator to be used with `explain_question`.
 Therefore, the EQ case must account for the fact that the final accumulator for clause `A` must be appended to the start of the accumulator for clause `B`.

 ```prolog
 % Added for existential quantification from end of 7.3